How to Organize Categories

 Orphan categories do not appear in the navigational structure on your website, so users without Author or Admin privileges cannot access them by exploring your site.
 However, Orphan categories will appear in search results, unless they are flagged as Private.

-You can duplicate any existing guide on your site in order to reuse the guide steps or create templates for other site authors to use to create guides.
+You can duplicate any existing guide on your site in order to reuse the guide steps, data capture, or create templates for other site authors to use to create guides.